Return to Topical Guides.

 How can a PI learn about consortiums?

-To set up a meeting to discuss a potential consortium, the Principal Investigator (PI) may write to the Office for Industry Relations and Collaborations (OIRC).
+To set up a meeting to discuss a potential consortium, the Principal Investigator (PI) may write to the Industry Agreements Group (IAG).

 What is the proposal process for establishing a consortium?

-- PI meets with OIRC to discuss establishment of a consortium.
+- PI meets with IAG to discuss establishment of a consortium.

 - PI develops a business plan (proposal).